spencerjchavez/RM-Life-Planner-Backend/README.txt

+*** NOTE: THIS APP IS STILL UNDER PRE-RELEASE TESTING AND NOT ALL SECURITY FEATURES ARE ACTIVE.
+DO NOT USE THIS APP TO STORE YOUR PERSONAL INFORMATION UNTIL AFTER THE OFFICIAL RELEASE

 Welcome to the RM Life Planner Backend.
 Hosted by Hostinger.com, and running on a FastAPI server paired with a MySQL database, it provides laser-fast access to tha critical data used by the RM Life Planner IOS application, found at: